yaronetokayer/pynemo/README.md

 # pynemo
-python library to issue nemo commands
+python library to issue commands for NEMO and Agama